firecat53/networkmanager-dmenu/README.md

 - If using dmenu for passphrase entry (pinentry not set), dmenu options in the `[dmenu_passphrase]` section of config.ini will set the normal foreground and background colors to be the same to obscure the passphrase.
 The [Suckless password patch][6] `-P` option is supported if that patch is installed.
-Rofi and bemenu will use their respective flags for passphrase entry.
+Rofi, Wofi and Bemenu will use their respective flags for passphrase entry.
 - Set default terminal (xterm, urxvtc, etc.) command in config.ini if desired.
 - Saved connections can be listed if desired.
 Set `list_saved = True` under `[dmenu]` in config.ini.
 If set to `False`, saved connections are still